fabcoins-dot-info/fabcoins.info/_alerts/2017-07-12-potential-split.md

 become less reliable than normal for a period of up to a month.

 Users are advised to wait for more confirmations than they usually would before accepting any payment as final.
-Fabcoin.org's usual [recommendation][confirmation scoring] during network disruption is to wait for 30 confirmations.
+Fabcoins.info's usual [recommendation][confirmation scoring] during network disruption is to wait for 30 confirmations.